 [END EXHIBIT]

 To estimate survival in Hospital A when no patient features are present, one could estimate the intercept of the regression of Hospital A’s survival on other hospital’s survival rates.
-The predicted values in this regression reflect the combined effect of both the strata and hospital’s performance.
+The predicted values in this regression reflect the combined effect of both the strata and the hospital’s performance.
 The intercept shows the effect of Hospital A but none of the effects of the strata.
 Thus, the intercept is a measure of survival when all patient features are absent.

 In the SQL code, the intercept of this regression needs to be calculated without relying on any statistical package.
 If x is survival at other hospitals and y is survival at Hospital A, the regression line is y=α+βx.
 The parameters alpha and beta in this equation can be estimated from the formulas